John Colverson MA, UKCP(reg.) BPC(reg.) Jungian Analysis and Psychotherapy in Brighton, Sussex, and Online

 Do you need to talk to a professional?
 Have your problems gone beyond what you feel able to cope with?

-I am an Jungian analyst, experienced psychotherapist, and psychotherapy supervisor.
-I have been in private practice as a qualified psychotherapist for over twenty five years, .
+I am a Jungian analyst, clinical supervisor, and experienced psychotherapist.
+I have been in private practice for over thirty years.
 I have been a Jungian analyst since 2011.
 I also have over fourteen years experience of working in the mental health field, and consequently I have a wealth of experience to offer.

 I am registered with the British Psychoanalytic Council (BPC), United Kingdom Council for Psychotherapy (UKCP), and I am a member of the International Association of Analytical Psychology (IAAP).

-I offer psychotherapy and Jungian analysis at my Brighton and Hove, practice in Sussex.
+I offer psychotherapy and Jungian analysis at my Brighton and Hove practice in Sussex.
 Some concessionary fees are available during office hours.
-I can also provide sessions via Skype if attending sessions in person is not feasible on a consistent basis.
+I can also provide sessions via Zoom if attending sessions in person is not feasible on a consistent basis.

-Counselling has become something of a generic term but the therapy I offer in my Brighton and Hove practice, is generally in greater depth than most counselling generally available, and my training has been much more extensive.
+Counselling has become something of a generic term but the therapy I offer in my Brighton and Hove practice, is generally in greater depth than most counselling generally available.

-I work with individuals with a wide range of presenting problems such as anxiety, depression, bereavement, trauma, eating disorders, work and relationship difficulties.
+I work with individuals with a wide range of presenting problems such as anxiety, depression, bereavement, trauma, abuse, childhood neglect, eating disorders, work and relationship difficulties.

 I see a lot of people with relationship issues, sometimes they feel there is something about their past, such as childhood trauma, which is affecting what they expect for their relationship.
 Others suffer from loneliness, and feel incapable of finding or keeping a partner.